 WWF works on commodities finance with major platforms such as the UNPRI, BEI, NCD, and CERES.
 We also partner and engage with approximately a dozen financial institutions worldwide, including Rabobank, Credit Suisse, Banco do Brazil, ICBC, Grupo BanColombia, Government Employees Pension Fund (GEPF) South Africa, ANZ, the Chinese Banking Regulatory Commission (CBRC), and more.
-In addition, some of the public and civil society organizations we advise and collaborate with include:
+In addition, some of the public and civil society organisations we advise and collaborate with include:

 For the International Finance Corporation, WWF developed GMAP (Global Map of Environmental and Social Risks in Agro-Commodity Production), a robust tool currently used for trade and short-term finance decisions by IFC’s bank partners.
 The GMAP scores environmental and social risks levels for more than 150 crop-country combinations based on over 70 advanced indicators.